 Abstract:

-The structure of plant leaf veins in nature has evolved over billions of years, endowing them with excellent capabilities in heat transfer and fluid transport.
-A bionic curved leaf vein microchannel heat sink (LV-MCHS) for thermal management of electronic chips facing high heat flux challenges is proposed in this paper under inspiration of the curved vein patterns of leaves.
+A bionic curved leaf vein microchannel heat sink (LV-MCHS) for thermal management of electronic chips facing high heat flux dissipation challenges is proposed in this paper under inspiration of the curved vein patterns of leaves.
 The effect of initially designed parameters (microchannel height

 h, side vein spacing ratio